 We have always been interested in understanding the complexity of cerebral circuits with a view to improving the treatment of mental illnesses

 Depression and schizophrenia are very likely the two mental illnesses with the greatest socioeconomic and personal impact.
-Current treatments, based on pharmacological principles that have existed for over 40 years, are slow-acting and ineffective, which reduces the quality of life of patients and increases the risk of suicide among those who fail to respond.
+Current treatments, based on the same pharmacological principles that first generation drugs are slow-acting and ineffective, which reduces the quality of life of patients and increases the risk of suicide among those who fail to respond.

-The group studies brain circuits and the neural elements involved in the pathophysiology and treatment of depression and schizophrenia, and also analyses the psychiatric and cognitive aspects of Parkinson’s disease.
+The group studies brain circuits and the synaptic processes involved in the pathophysiology and treatment of severe mental illnesses and also analyses the psychiatric and cognitive aspects of Parkinson’s disease.

-To achieve this, the group uses a wide array of experimental strategies in animal models, including molecular, histological, electrophysiological, neurochemical and behavioural approximations, which makes it possible to obtain a detailed vision of how brain circuits function at different levels of complexity, facilitating the identification of new therapeutic targets.
+To achieve this, the group uses a wide array of experimental strategies in animal models, including molecular, cellular, electrophysiological, neurochemical, and behavioural approaches, which makes it possible to obtain a detailed vision of how brain circuits function at different levels of complexity.
+The main aim of our research is to identify new molecular targets for therapeutic intervention and biomarkers for diagnosis and early detection or response to treatment.

-Over the years, the group has emerged as an international reference in the field of neuropsychopharmacology, with a special mention being given to their studies on the role of serotonin receptors in the antidepressant action mechanism.
-This information has led to the development of new drugs by pharmaceutical companies.
+Over the years, the group has consolidated as an international reference in the field of Neuropsychopharmacology, with a special relevance on their studies on the role of serotonin receptors in the mechanism of action of antidepressant drugs.
+These studies have led to the development of new drugs by pharmaceutical companies.